medic/cht-docs/content/en/apps/reference/forms/contact.md

 > `cht --local convert-contact-forms upload-contact-forms`

-For examples on how to structure the above files you can have a look at the sample configurations in CHT-core: [default](https://github.com/medic/cht-core/tree/master/config/default/forms/contact) and [standard](https://github.com/medic/cht-core/tree/master/config/standard/forms/contact).
+For examples on how to structure the above files you can have a look at the [default](https://github.com/medic/cht-core/tree/master/config/default/forms/contact) configuration in CHT-core.

 ## Creating person and place contacts in the same form